Mount Diablo: Current name

-By 1824, the region north of the mountain came to be known as Monte del Diablo ("devil's thicket"; in this case monte should be translated as thicket or dense woods).
+By 1824, the region north of the mountain came to be known as Monte del Diablo (MON-teh dehl DYAH-bloh) meaning "devil's thicket."
+In this case monte should be translated as thicket or dense woods.
 It was shown on maps near present-day Concord (formerly known as Pacheco).
 Later, U.S. settlers understood "Monte" to refer directly to the mountain, and it was recorded with varying degrees of certainty until "Mount Diablo" became official in 1850.

 In May 1862, California Geological Survey field director William H. Brewer named the northeast peak of Mount Diablo "Mount King", after Rev. Thomas Starr King, a Unitarian clergyman, abolitionist, Republican, Yosemite advocate, cultural Unionist, and California's leading intellectual.
 Today it is known as North Peak.

 Early uses

 In 1851 the south peak of the mountain was selected by Colonel Leander Ransom as the initial point—where the Mount Diablo Base and Mount Diablo Meridian lines intersect—for cadastral surveys of a large area.
 Subsequent surveys in much of California, Nevada and Oregon were located with reference to this point.

 Toll roads up the mountain were created in 1874 by Joseph Seavey Hall and William Camron (sometimes "Cameron"); Hall's Mount Diablo Summit Road was officially opened on May 2, 1874.
 Camron's "Green Valley" road opened later.
 Hall also built the 16-room Mountain House Hotel near the junction of the two roads, a mile below the summit (2,500 foot elevation.
 (It operated through the 1880s, was abandoned in 1895, and burned c.
 1901).
 As far north as Meridian Road, on the outskirts of Chico, California, the summit was used as a reference point.
 The road is colinear with the summit, and is named for the meridian which intersects it.

 An aerial navigation beacon, the Standard Diablo tower, was erected by Standard Oil at the summit in 1928.
 The 10-million-candlepower beacon became known as the "Eye of Diablo" and was visible for a hundred miles.
+From 1954–1957, Mount Diablo was used for broadcasting purposes by radio station KSBR-FM and television station KOVR (channel 13, Stockton).